 Carving cedar does not have to be complicated.
-Cedar is a type of wood that is found in various locations such as Cyprus and Morocco.
-It is also well noted in the upper regions of the western Himalayas.
-This wood is coniferous by nature which means that the experts have defined it as softwood.
+Cedar is a type of wood found in various areas such as Cyprus and Morocco.
+It is also known in the upper regions of the western Himalayas.
+This wood is coniferous by nature which means that experts define it as a softwood.

-Other features of this product include maintaining, in a structural manner, its cones and needles.
-The family under which this tree belongs is the Cedrus Genus and Pinaceae.
-It has been given this name because it is only able to grow in exceptionally high altitudes.
+Another characteristic of this product is the structural preservation of its cones and needles.
+The family to which this tree belongs is the genus Cedrus and Pinaceae.
+It has received this name because it can grow only in exceptionally high altitudes.

-This is not a one-of-a-kind wood but rather sits underneath an umbrella of different species of Woods.
-You will find that there are over 15 different variations of the Cedar DNA.
-The main differences between all these variations of genetics in this type of wood are the color, hardness, and how long it will begin to mold.
+This is not a unique wood, but is under an umbrella of different species.
+You will find that there are over 15 different variations of cedar DNA.
+The main differences between all these variations of the genetics of this species of wood are the color, hardness and the time when the wood begins to mold.

 You will find that this is an excellent choice for families looking for wood that behaves as a natural moth repellent.
 This is one of the main properties that has generated a lot of hype for this wood.
 It is therefore prevalent in many homes forming cabinets and closets.